 Abaddon Black is the best base coat black you can find for painting miniatures.
-Objectively speaking, this is my subjective opinion.
-But, I’m neigh 100% sure you’ll agree that if you need to cover a model’s surface in black paint, Citadel’s Abaddon Black has you covered.
-Sure its a standard black acrylic paint, but compared to other brandess, e.g., Vallejo, Reaper, Scalecolor, Citadel has the perfect foundation black paint for everyone.
+I’m 99% sure you’ll agree that if you need to cover a model’s surface in black paint, Citadel Base Abaddon Black is a great choice.
+Sure it’s a standard black acrylic paint, but compared to other brands, e.g., Vallejo, Reaper, Scalecolor, Citadel has the perfect foundation black paint for everyone.
 You can easily thin this paint with water and it will retain most of its coverage.
 This is the black paint to get for all your black painting needs.

 It is hard to find a good white paint that will cover a surface evenly and completely without applying a lot of layers.
 White Scar is a one of two white paint colors from Citadel, and is the purest white you’ll find in any model paint brand.
 Reaper Master Series paint has a pure white paint color that is comparable.
 If I had to compare White Scar to other whites, then I’d say that for most white painting needs, you can’t get anything with better coverage and utility.
 Well, you can, but other white paints tend to be chalky and clumpy.
 Citadel White Scar is a smooth, gel like blend that you can use straight from the pot thinned with water, or use it to tint other colors.
 It mixes well with any acrylic paints, and further adds opaque qualities to those colors.